The Kopec Lab Mission

 Furthermore, interpersonal communication is key for team success and workplace satisfaction.
 Dr. Kopec will prioritize open communication and constructive discussions, and she expects other lab colleagues to do so as well.

 Outreach and education

 The Kopec lab is excited to integrate into and contribute to the Albany community!
 All outreach and educational endeavors will be fully encouraged, and ideally a team effort.
 We look forward to expanding this section as our lab grows in Albany.
-Previous examples of Dr. Kopec's outreach effort include volunteering for the BioBus, mentoring through the New York Academy of Sciences, and hosting the Science Olympiad winners for a lecture during 2017's Society for Neuroscience meeting.
+Previous examples of Dr. Kopec's outreach effort include volunteering for the BioBus, mentoring through the New York Academy of Sciences, and hosting the Science Olympiad winners for a lecture during 2017-2018's Society for Neuroscience meetings.